Increasing the stability of a superfluid in a rotating necklace potential: Clean necklace

 \subsection{Soliton emission and inversion of the current}

 We now explore the behavior of the system for $\omega>\omega_c$ -- the regime indicated as ``soliton-dominated'' in Fig.~\ref{Fig1}(a).
+In this regime, the winding number $\nu$ depends on time, as it may change during the dynamics.
 We perform real-time simulations of Eq.~(\ref{1DGPEFULL}).
-The superfluid is initially prepared in the ground state in stable regime, with $\omega < \omega_c$.
-At time $t=0$, the rotation frequency is quenched to a value $\omega + \Delta\omega > \omega_c$.
+The superfluid is initially prepared in the stable regime, with $\omega < \omega_c$.
+At time $t=0$, the rotation frequency is quenched to a final value $\omega + \Delta\omega > \omega_c$.
 Here we consider $\Delta \omega \ll \omega_c$ in order to limit spurious excitations.

 After the quench, the system becomes dynamically unstable and, as suggested by the discussion in Sec.~\ref{Sec.analytical}, it relaxes by emitting solitons.
 The ensuing dynamics is particularly rich: representative examples are shown in Fig.~\ref{Fig4}(a)–(c).
 In the upper panels, we plot the co-rotating density profile $\rho(\theta)$ for $n=1,2,4$, respectively, as a function of time.
 Initially, the density exhibits a dip at the position of each barrier; in the co-rotating frame the barriers are at rest.
-After a time of the order of a fraction of $t_R = \hbar/(m R^2)$, we observe the simultaneous emission of $n$ dark solitons, one from each barrier.
+After a time of order a fraction of $t_R = mR^2/\hbar$, we observe the simultaneous emission of $n$ dark solitons, one from each barrier.
 Once formed, the solitons propagate along the ring, as visible from the slanted density dips.
 The density remains depleted at the barrier positions, and sound waves are emitted, propagating in the direction opposite to the soliton motion.
 As clearly visible in panel (c), solitons may remain pinned to a barrier for some time before being re-emitted.